ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - messageType REQUIRED: urn:ietf:satp:msgtype:transfer-proposal-msg.

-- sessionId REQUIRED: A unique identifier (e.g. UUIDv4) chosen by the client to identify the current session.
+- sessionId REQUIRED: A unique identifier chosen by the client to identify the current session.

-- transferContextId REQUIRED: A unique identifier (e.g. UUIDv4) used to identify the current transfer session at the application layer.
+- transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.

 - transferInitClaim REQUIRED: The set of artifacts and parameters as the basis